-$72^{\circ}F$ ( $22^{\circ}C$ ) is the recommended setting for maximum comfort for the average person; however, this may vary.
+72°F (22°C) is the recommended setting for maximum comfort for the average person; however, this may vary.

-- The temperature setting can be adjusted at anytime without affecting automatic operation. - Pressing the Air Conditioning Control button while in AUTO mode will cause the LED in the control button. to flash three times and then turn off.
-This indicates that the system is in AUTO mode and requesting the air conditioning is not necessary. - If your air conditioning performance seems lower than expected, check the front of the A/C condenser located in front of the radiator for an accumulation of dirt or insects.
+- The temperature setting can be adjusted at anytime without affecting automatic operation. - Pressing the Air Conditioning Control button while in AUTO mode will cause the LED in the control button to flash three times and then turn off.
+This indicates that the system is in AUTO mode and requesting the air conditioning is not necessary.

+- If your air conditioning performance seems lower than expected, check the front of the A/C condenser located in front of the radiator for an accumulation of dirt or insects.
 Clean with a gentle water spray from behind the radiator and through the condenser.
-Fabric front fascia protectors may reduce airflow to the condenser, reducing air conditioning performance.
+Fabric front fascia protectors may reduce airflow to the condenser, reducing air conditioning performance. - While operating in AUTO, the system will not automatically sense the presence of fog, mist or ice on the windshield.
+The defrost mode must be manually selected to clear the windshield and side glass.